 During phase 1 of its work, the EPDP Team was tasked to determine if the Temporary Specification for gTLD Registration Data should become an ICANN Consensus Policy as is, or with modifications.
 This Initial Report concerns phase 2 of the EPDP Team’s charter which covers: (i) discussion of a system for standardized access/disclosure to nonpublic registration data, (ii) issues noted in the Annex to the Temporary Specification for gTLD Registration Data (“Important Issues for Further Community Action”), and (iii) outstanding issues deferred from Phase 1, e.g., legal vs. natural persons, redaction of city field, et. al. For further details, please see here.

-This Initial Report contains the preliminary recommendations of the EPDP Team and includes a set of questions for public review and comment.
-In the Initial Report, the EPDP Team also examined and made recommendations regarding:

-[TBC]

-The EPDP Team reached tentative agreement on many of these recommendations, but the Chair did not conduct a formal consensus call at this time.
-Team members did not reach agreement on some areas of discussion; where applicable, the Report describes the areas of disagreement and provides specific questions for public consideration and comment.

-As a result of external dependencies and time constraints, this Initial Report does not include [all] priority 2 items.
-Once addressed, these are expected to be published in a separate Initial Report.

-Following the publication of this Report, the EPDP Team will: (i) continue to seek guidance on legal issues from the European Data Protection Board and others, (ii) carefully review public comments received in response to this publication, (iii) continue to review the work-in-progress with the community groups the Team members represent, and (iv) carry on deliberations for the production of a Final Report that will be reviewed by the GNSO Council and, if approved, forwarded to the ICANN Board of Directors for approval as an ICANN Consensus Policy.

-Overview of Preliminary Recommendations

-In phase 2 of its work, this EPDP Team was chartered to address (i) a system for standardized access/disclosure to nonpublic registration data, (ii) issues noted in the Annex to the Temporary Specification for gTLD Registration Data (“Important Issues for Further Community Action”), and (iii) outstanding issues deferred from Phase 1, e.g., legal vs. natural persons, redaction of city field, et. al.

 The EPDP Team will not finalize its responses to the charter questions and recommendations to the GNSO Council until it has conducted a thorough review of the comments received during the public comment period on this Initial Report.
 At this time, no formal consensus call has been taken on these responses and preliminary recommendations, but this Initial Report did receive the support of the EPDP Team for publication for public comment.
 Where applicable, the Initial Report indicates where positions within the Team differ.

 Notwithstanding the above, the EPDP Team is putting forward the following preliminary recommendations and related questions for community consideration:

-[To be updated]
+[To be updated following final review]

+As a result of external dependencies and time constraints, this Initial Report does not include priority 2 items.
+Priority 2 items are detailed on pp. 6-7 of this Report.
+Once addressed, these are expected to be published in a separate Initial Report.

+Following the publication of this Report, the EPDP Team will: (i) continue to seek guidance on legal issues from the European Data Protection Board and others, (ii) carefully review public comments received in response to this publication, (iii) continue to review the work-in-progress with the community groups the Team members represent, and (iv) carry on deliberations for the production of a Final Report that will be reviewed by the GNSO Council and, if approved, forwarded to the ICANN Board of Directors for approval as an ICANN Consensus Policy.

 Conclusions and Next Steps

-This Initial Report will be posted for public comment for [X] days.
+This Initial Report will be posted for public comment for 45 days.
 After the EPDP Team’s review of public comments received on this Report, the EPDP Team will update and finalize this Report as deemed necessary for submission to the GNSO Council.

 Other Relevant Sections of this Report